 Injuries - stroke, brain damage, eye trauma, or head trauma

-It depends, if the underlying condition is diagnosed early, such as diabetic retinopathy or cataracts, it can be prevented entirely or reversed.
-If low vision is caused by a genetic disease, you may be able to seek vision rehabilitation for it to protect your remaining vision.
+Preventing low vision depends on multiple factors.
+If the underlying condition is diagnosed early, such as diabetic retinopathy or cataracts, it can be prevented entirely or reversed.
+If a genetic disease causes low vision, you may be able to seek vision rehabilitation to protect your remaining vision.

 It is important to have annual eye exams to stay on top of your ocular health.
 This way if an issue does arise, your optometrist can treat it quickly.

 Because of the two eye condition’s different diagnostic criteria, most individuals with low vision are not considered legally blind.
-It is possible for legal blindness can occur if the symptom is not addressed making it very important to schedule an eye exam when you start to notice changes in your vision.
+Legal blindness can occur if the symptom is not addressed, making it essential to schedule an eye exam when you start to notice changes in your vision.

 Low vision cannot be corrected with prescription eyeglasses, contact lenses, or surgery.
 Low vision can be treated to a degree with vision aids like magnifying glasses, reading prisms, or telescopic glasses.